al-ro/lh_webgl/README.md

 ### How to run:

 This project requires no building but does need to be located on a server because of CORS/modules.
+An active internet connection is needed to fetch dat.gui .

 ### TODO:
 - [ ] Replace star field with particle rendering